syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCircularGauge/Pointers.md

 A range pointer is an accenting line or shaded background range that can be placed on a gauge to mark values.
 The range pointer’s UI is customized by the `Color` and `Width` properties.

-### RangePointerPosition
+### Range Pointer Position

-The RangePointer in the scale can be placed inside the scale or outside the scale by setting `Offset` property.
+The `RangePointer` in the scale can be placed inside the scale or outside the scale by setting `Offset` property.

 {% highlight c# %}